 Check this out.
 The sample crops provided in the site's image quality tool are created using a low contrast picture style with a very low sharpness setting.
 And the corners look like the center, which is better than many lenses can produce at any aperture.

-Truth is, we have some really sharp lenses available to us today.
+The truth is, we have some exceptionally sharp lenses available to us today.
 For example, check out what this zoom lens can do.
 Very impressive.
 As always, the lens matters a great deal to final image quality and seldom is "sharp" not what I want.

 Check out our other lens recommendations.